Didn't We Almost Have It All: Live performances

 Houston gave her now-famous live performance of the song at the Saratoga Performing Arts Center in Saratoga Springs, New York.

 Prior to the release of Whitney, Houston performed the ballad in selected dates of her Greatest Love World Tour in 1986.

-During the North American leg of her Moment of Truth World Tour in 1987, Houston sent a taped performance of the song during a September 2nd concert at the Saratoga Performing Arts Center in Saratoga Springs, New York to MTV producers to air during the 1987 MTV Video Music Awards on September 11 of the year.
+During the North American leg of her Moment of Truth World Tour in 1987, Houston sent a taped performance of the song during a September 2 concert at the Saratoga Performing Arts Center in Saratoga Springs, New York to MTV producers to air during the 1987 MTV Video Music Awards on September 11 of the year.

 Prior to the show, MTV, VH1 and BET all used the clip as the "official" music video for the ballad.
 On MTV, it debuted and reached active rotation on the channel on September 9.

 It was also one of two songs Houston performed during the 1987 Special Olympics Summer Games back in July 1987.
 Houston also performed it live during the Nelson Mandela 70th Birthday Tribute at Wembley Stadium in London.

-During the Moment of Truth World Tour, Houston performed the song in a full, down pitched and downtempo soulful version.
+During the Moment of Truth World Tour, Houston performed the song in a full, down pitched and downtempo soulful gospel-influenced version.
 In subsequent tours up until the 1998 European Tour, the song was placed in "The Love Medley", featuring Houston's other classic love ballads, adding it as the third song in between other songs in the medley.
 Houston often performed the "Love Medley" in live broadcasts, including the Welcome Home Heroes with Whitney Houston HBO-TV special.